SICKAG/sick_scan_xd/README.md

 ## Bugs and Feature Requests

-- Stability issues: Driver is experimental for the RMS3xx
 - Sopas protocol mapping:
 -- All scanners: COLA-B (Binary)
 - Software should be further tested, documented and beautified